Degree-based goodness-of-fit tests for heterogeneous random graph models : independent and exchangeable cases

 The notations and the main models considered are the following.
 We consider an undirected graph $\Gcal = (\{1, \dots n\}, \mathcal{E})$ with no self loop, that is the connection of a node to itself, and denote $Y$ the corresponding $n \times n$ adjacency matrix.
 Thus, the entry $\Yij$ of $Y$ is 1 if $(i, j) \in \mathcal{E}$, and 0 otherwise.
 Because $\Gcal$ is undirected with no self loop, we have $\Yij = Y_{ji},\forall i\neq j$ and $Y_{ii} = 0$, for all $i$'s.
-We further denote $D_i$ the degree of node $i$: $D_i = \sum_{j \neq i} Y_{ij}$. \\ In terms of random graph models, we consider two cases : the independent case and the exchangeable one.\\ In the independent case, $ER(p)$ refers to the Erd\"os-R\'enyi model, according to which all edges $(\Yij)$ are independent Bernoulli variables with same probability $p$ to exist. $HER(\pg)$ stands for the heterogeneous Erd\"os-R\'enyi model where edges are independent with respective probability $\pij$ to exist.
-The $n\times n$ matrix $\pg$ has entries $\pij$, it is symmetric with null diagonal. \\ In the exchangeable case, we consider a generic model for exchangeable random graphs called the $W$-graph \cite{LoS06,DiJ08}.
+We further define $D_i$ the degree of node $i$ by $D_i = \sum_{j \neq i} Y_{ij}$.
+In terms of random graph models, we consider two cases: the independent case and the exchangeable one.
+In the independent case, $ER(p)$ refers to the Erd\"os-R\'enyi model, according to which all edges $(\Yij)$ are independent Bernoulli variables with same probability $p$ to exist. $HER(\pg)$ stands for the heterogeneous Erd\"os-R\'enyi model where edges are independent with respective probability $\pij$ to exist.
+The $n\times n$ matrix $\pg$ has entries $\pij$, it is symmetric with null diagonal.
+In the exchangeable case, we consider a generic model for exchangeable random graphs called the $W$-graph introduced in \cite{LoS06} and \cite{DiJ08}.
 It is based on a {\sl graphon} function $\Phi: [0, 1]^2 \mapsto [0, 1]$ and denoted by $\EGphi$.
-An unobserved coordinate $U_i \sim \mathcal{U}[0, 1]$ is associated with each node $i (1\leq i\leq n)$ and edges are drawn independently conditional the $U_i$'s as $ Y_{ij}|U_i, U_j \sim \Bcal[\Phi(U_i, U_j)]. $ The stochastic block model (SBM) \cite{Hol79,NoS01} and the expected degree distribution (EDD) model \cite{ChL02} fall within this framework.
+An unobserved coordinate $U_i \sim \mathcal{U}[0, 1]$ is associated with each node $i (1\leq i\leq n)$ and edges are drawn independently conditional the $U_i$'s as $ Y_{ij}|U_i, U_j \sim \Bcal[\Phi(U_i, U_j)]. $ The stochastic block model (SBM, introduced by \cite{Hol79} and further studied by \cite{NoS01}, and the expected degree distribution (EDD) model, defined by \cite{ChL02}, fall within this framework.